Fandom | Full Stack Software Engineer (Team Lead)

 - Technical lead for Fandom’s next-generation contribution platform

-- Mentor junior engineers from Last Mile
+- Mentor engineers from The Last Mile Program

 - Work closely with product to align goals